enpifa-travelperk/recipe-post-exercise/README.md

 run `docker-compose run app sh -c "django-admin startproject app ."` it starts a new project called `app` in the current directory

+## Create a core directory where to store the core files of our project

+run `docker-compose run app sh -c "python manage.py startapp core"`

+## Make migrations everytime we update the model / database

+run `docker-compose run app sh -c "python manage.py makemigrations core"`

+## Add postgresql

+Do corresponding updates to requirements, Dockerfile and docker-compose to add the packages to install and set up the configurations, then run `docker-compose build`

+##